scala-js/scala-js-website/doc/semantics.md

 JavaScript numeric types, have a look at the [interoparability guide](./js-interoperability.html).

-### Floats behave like Doubles
+### Floats may behave like Doubles
-Since JavaScript doesn't have a native float type, we represent them using doubles/numbers, rather than manually implementing float arithmetic.
+Since JavaScript doesn't have a native float type, we sometimes represent Floats using doubles/numbers, rather than with lower-precision 32-bit floats.

+The choice of how to represent floats is up to the implementation.
+You may not rely on floats providing 64-bit floating point precision.

-Note that float literals are still truncated to their (binary) precision.
+Float literals are truncated to their (binary) precision.
 However, output does not truncate to that precision.
 This can lead to the following behavior (this works as expected when using doubles):